 The USB Sensor is a small USB stick and can be connected to any available USB socket at the workstation.
 One thing to keep in mind is that USB sensors can be used only if equipment is available at the particular desk, if you have desks without equipment, you should consider a Desk Presence Sensor instead.

 The USB sensor is the bridge between the software system and the physical world and communicates with the system every time a laptop is connected to the workplace.
 If an Employee has booked a desk and then plugs in their laptop, the USB Sensor will automatically check-in the employee and the desk will turn automatically red with a name tag of the employee.

 If an employee has not booked a desk and plugs in their computer to a workstation, the desk will be automatically booked with a name tag and indicate to others that the seat is taken, without ever using the app!
 This can be highly beneficial if you suspect that employees have the tendency to arrive to work without bookings.

 With the USB Sensor, you can also make sure that everyone is seated correctly.
 If an employee has booked a desk and then plugs in their computer to another desk, a pop-up window will appear letting them know that they are seated at the wrong desk.
 If the desk they are currently seated at is free, they will get the opportunity to change their booking, otherwise they will be asked to move.
 This ensures that employees do not occupy other peoples booked seats.

 Even if this does not ensure that employees actually book desks, it makes sure that the software system shows what actually happens in real life, which will make the overall booking experience both easier and better.

-Read more about the difference between Desk Dongle and Desk Presence sensor here.
+- Read more about the difference between USB sensors and Desk Presence sensors here.